vic/den/README.md

 ## Usage

 The [syntax](nix/types.nix) for a Host and its Users is concise and [focused](nix/os-config.nix) on system definition, not on their features.
+Standalone home configurations are managed via [home-config.nix](nix/home-config.nix).

 Host and User features are configured using [flake.aspects](https://github.com/vic/flake-aspects).
 For global features, this library [adds](nix/aspects-config.nix) `flake.aspects.default.host` and `flake.aspects.default.user`.